hharryyf/Connect4/README.md

     * act as a reference player and see how the Deep Q-Learning agent performs

-2. - [ ] Implement and train the Python MCTS + Deep Reinforcement Learning agent
+2. - [x] Implement and train the Python MCTS + Deep Reinforcement Learning agent

-3. - [ ] Set up a game server which allows two programs to compete
+    * the implementation completes, however, the training is way too slow

+    * the translation is a MUST do task, otherwise, we have no time to obtain a good model

-4. - [ ] Translate the Python MCTS + Deep Reinforcement Learning agent to C++
+3. - [ ] Translate the Python MCTS + Deep Reinforcement Learning agent to C++

 ## Reference